RyanWillDev/interview-prep/Front-end-Developer-Interview-Questions/FEDIQAnswers.md

   * **When you want to replace the entirety of the documents content.**
 * What's the difference between feature detection, feature inference, and using the UA string?
 * Explain Ajax in as much detail as possible.
+  * **AJAX uses an XMLHttpRequest to asynchronously request additional data from a server.
+This means it sends the request and continues executing the code, until the requested data is received and only then act on it.
+This technique is typically used to load additional data to the page without having to redirect the user.**
 * What are the advantages and disadvantages of using Ajax?
 * Explain how JSONP works (and how it's not really Ajax).
 * Have you ever used JavaScript templating?